 1. Sensitization Program

-Our organization has been conducting sensitization programs that include giving financial support from Nepal Association of Blind (NAB) and delivering legal literacy classes to raise the blind and visually impaired (BVI) women’s awarenesses of law, human rights, and politics.
+Our organization has been conducting sensitization programs that include giving and delivering legal literacy classes to raise the blind and visually impaired (BVI) women’s awarenesses of law, human rights, and politics.
 Thus, BVI women can become more aware of their basic rights and available social protections.
-Ideally, discriminations against BVI women would be reduced.
+Ideally, discrimination against BVI women would be reduced.
 Different districts are selected considering the prevalence of the blind women in the concerned area.
 Rural blind women who are deprived of education and employment are the major targets of this program.
 The main goal of this program is to encourage BVI women to come out from their home to the community and participate equally in social activities.
 The collaborative group effort is necessary to combat the prevailing problems in the society and to fight for human rights of BVI women.

 2. Capacity Building Training